SkyEye-FAST/unreadable_language_pack/README_en.md

   - Once selected, all strings will be changed to Katakana transliterated from English.
 - **"依尓愚煎須百 (万葉仮名)"**
   - i.e. "English (Man'yōgana)".
   - Once selected, all character strings will be converted into Man'yōganas translated from English.
-Due to the large number of Man'yōgana, each generation is randomly selected, so the results are inconsistent every time.
+In order to ensure that the generated results do not deviate too much, only one of the many possibilities of Man'yōganas is selected.
 - **"pīn yīn jiǎn tǐ zhōng wén (per character, zhōng guó dà lù)"**
   - i.e. "Pinyin Simplified Chinese (per character, Chinese mainland)".
   - Once selected, all strings will be changed to Chinese Pinyin transliterated from Simp.
 Chinese, in units of characters.